HeraldOfFire/goget/README.md

 Edit config.json file to define synchronous download groups.
 Each group defines a URL template (the static part of the URL) and an array of variables.
 goget makes asynchronous requests for each variable in a group.
-If a variable contains "->" it's treated as an integer range of variables.
+If a variable contains "->" is treated as an integer range of variables.

 ### Example config.json file
 ```json